Unramified Brauer groups of symmetric products and the Brauer-Manin obstructions: Introduction

 \section{Introduction}

-The Brauer group plays a central role in arithmetic geometry.
+The Brauer group plays a very important role in the study of local-global properties in arithmetic geometry.
 A key tool is the Brauer–Manin pairing introduced by Manin \cite{Man71}, which provides a systematic obstruction to the existence of rational points and to weak approximation.
-For a variety $X$ over a number field $k$, the pairing is defined as:
+For a projective variety $X$ defined over a number field $k$, the pairing is defined as